cekit/cekit/docs/descriptor/artifacts.rst

 ^^^^^

 This is the easiest way of defining an artifact.
 You are just specifying its name and **md5** checksum.
 This approach relies on :ref:`artifacts_caching` to provide the artifact in cache.
+This section should be used to show that a particular artifact is needed for the image but its not publicly available.

 .. code:: yaml

     artifacts:
         - name: jolokia-1.3.6-bin.tar.gz
           md5: 75e5b5ba0b804cd9def9f20a70af649f
           target: jolokia.jar

 .. note::

    See :ref:`Red Hat Environment<redhat_env>` for a description how Plain Artifacts are affected by Red Hat switch.

 URL
 ^^^